Definitions and Basics

 The purpose of a price index is to summarize information on the prices of multiple goods and services over time.
 Consumer spending accounts for about two thirds of the U.S. gross domestic product (GDP).
 The Consumer Price Index (CPI) and the Personal Consumption Expenditure deflator (PCE) are designed to summarize information on the prices of goods purchased by consumers over time.
 In a hypothetical primitive society with only one good–say, one type of food–we would not need a price index; we would just follow the price of the one good.
 When there are many goods and services, however, we need a method for averaging the price changes or aggregating the information on the many different prices.
 The rate of change of prices–inflation–is important in both macro- and microeconomics….

 Hyperinflation, by Michael K. Salemi, from the Concise Encyclopedia of Economics

 Inflation is a sustained increase in the aggregate price level.Hyperinflation is very high inflation.
 Although the threshold is arbitrary, economists generally reserve the term hyperinflation to describe episodes where the monthly inflation rate is greater than 50 percent.
 At a monthly rate of 50 percent, an item that cost $1 on January 1 would cost $130 on January 1 of the following year….

-Money Supply, from the Concise Encyclopedia of Economics
+Deflation and disinflation: Money Supply, by Anna J. Schwartz, from the Concise Encyclopedia of Economics

 … Economic activity declines and either disinflation (reduced inflation) or deflation (falling prices) results….